trance-mfv/notes/TAX-Daily-Reports.md

 						networks:
 							- traefik
 			```
+		- Webpacker has been retired following the release of Rails 7.0: https://github.com/rails/webpacker
+			- With Rails 7, we're replacing Webpacker, Turbolinks, UJS with import maps plus Turbo and Stimulus from Hotwire as the defaults: https://world.hey.com/dhh/rails-7-will-have-three-great-answers-to-javascript-in-2021-8d68191b
 		? work with a colleague on a task to get familiar with the codebase, business logic and workflow
 	- Continue exploring the TAXW application: procedure feature
 	- Read TA System guide book